natixnetwork/streetvision-subnet/docs/Code_of_Conduct.md

 This Code of Conduct is licensed under the MIT License, which allows reuse of this document provided attribution is given and this license notice is retained.

-Please note that the datasets used by the BitMind Subnet are sourced under their own respective licenses.
+Please note that the datasets used by the Natix Subnet are sourced under their own respective licenses.
 For more information on dataset licensing and usage guidelines, please refer to the [Datasets 📊 README ](Datasets.md) in our repository.